 7. Garnish with coriander and serve immediately.
 Squeeze calamansi over noodles before eating.

-These are the healthier Singapore hawker dishes that pregnant mums should eat
+These are the healthier Singapore hawker dishes that pregnant and breastfeeding mums should eat

 Bigger nose during pregnancy: Does this mean you are expecting a baby boy or girl?